iggual/Timeless/Understanding_VortexNet.md

 ___Me:___

-_Say, my knowledge is between intermediate to advanced in some areas, although i am a lucky beginner in others.:) And maybe i should also emphasize that i know that i am zero, nothing and everything when i am love, and between these life morphing me in the present moment.
+_Say, my knowledge is between intermediate to advanced in some areas, although i am a lucky beginner in others.:) And maybe i should also emphasize that i know that i am zero, nothing and everything when i am love, and between these life morphing me in the eternal present moment.
 Back to paper titled "VortexNet Neural Computing through Fluid Dynamics"._

 ---